Yordan Alvarez Player Props: Astros vs. Athletics

 Yordan Alvarez At The Plate

-- He ranks 17th in batting average, eighth in on base percentage, and third in slugging among the qualified hitters in MLB action.
+- He ranks 21st in batting average, eighth in on base percentage, and fourth in slugging among the qualified batters in baseball.

-- In 79.1% of his 43 games this season, Alvarez has picked up at least one hit.
-He's also had nine multi-hit games.
+- Alvarez has reached base via a hit in 34 games this season (of 44 played), and had multiple hits in nine of those games.

-- Alvarez has an RBI in 23 of 43 games this season, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in six contests.
+- Alvarez has had at least one RBI in 52.3% of his games this year (23 of 44), with more than one RBI 13 times (29.5%).
+He has also accounted for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.